tuplee/Availibot/README.md

 Super basic.
 This was made as a quick tool to help manage a growing Discord server of cybersecurity students working on their final projects.

-Check out AvailibotV2 for a bot that returns the live status of multiple remote workstation RDP ports, bypassing the need for reservations!
+Check out AvailibotV2 for a bot that returns the live status of multiple remote workstation RDP ports, bypassing the need for check-ins!